 That’s a whopping 270 million users.
 Global estimates have stated that there are more active mobile connections (devices connected to mobile networks) than people – ~10 billion connections vs. ~7 billion people.
-With the rise of the COVID-19 Pandemic and the new challenges presented for both the consumer and businesses worldwide, brick-and-mortar commerce and services were no longer an option.
-Suddenly financial institutions, employment and recruiting, medical and professional services — companies and institutions who felt no need to prioritize mobile experiences found themselves facing mobile engagement as their only options for customer or client interaction.
+With the rise of the COVID-19 Pandemic and the new challenges presented for consumers and businesses worldwide, brick-and-mortar commerce and services were no longer an option.
+Suddenly financial institutions, employment and recruiting, medical and professional services — companies and institutions who felt no need to prioritize mobile experiences found themselves facing mobile engagement as their only customer or client interaction options.

-Mobile-friendly sites also need to be fast, and lucky for us, so do desktop sites.
+Mobile-friendly sites also need to be fast; lucky for us, so do desktop sites.
 Most users expect their sites to load in two seconds or less, or they will jump to a more optimized competitor.
-When you’re a business in competition with the likes of big-box stores like Amazon or Walmart, speed will be critical.
-Optimization and performance are crucial when it comes to speed—how are your site images formatted?
+Speed will be critical when you’re a business in competition with big-box stores like Amazon or Walmart.
+Optimization and performance are crucial for speed—how are your site images formatted?
 Do you have slow-loading videos on every page?
 Do your product pages load quickly on mobile and desktop, and can customers shop on your site?

-Businesses can gain tremendous insights from how and where customers are interacting with their company.
+Businesses can gain tremendous insights from how and where customers interact with their company.
 Do you know what devices customers are using to get to you?
 Are they on Desktop or Mobile?
-Do you know where to go to find these analytics and apply them to an effective mobile strategy?
+Do you know where to find these analytics and apply them to an effective mobile strategy?

 What happens when a site doesn’t have good mobile integration?
 According to Review42.com and Blue Corona – 61% of users who encounter a non-mobile-friendly site will NEVER return.
 Mobile device usage is, unsurprisingly, projected to grow by nearly 50% in 2022.
 Suppose we apply that to the figures for the United States.
-In that case, that means an additional 135 MILLION users in the United States alone, with Worldwide new users headed for over two billion (that’s billion with a B).
+That means an additional 135 MILLION users in the United States alone, with Worldwide new users headed for over two billion (with a B).